Demo Track / Call for Papers

 The theme for the WI’19 is “Web Intelligence = AI in the Connected World”.

-The 18th Web Intelligence conference (WI’19) aims to achieve a multi-disciplinary balance between research and technological disruptive advances in the fields of how intelligence is impacting the Web of People, the Web of Data, the Web of Things, the Web of Trust, and the Web of Health.
+The 18th Web Intelligence conference (WI’19) aims to achieve a multi-disciplinary balance between research and technological disruptive advances in the fields of how intelligence is impacting the Web of People, the Web of Data, the Web of Online Loans, the Web of Things, the Web of Trust, and the Web of Health.
 WI’19 welcomes research, application as well as Industry/Demo track paper submissions in these core thematic pillars under wider topics, which demand WI innovative and disruptive solutions for any of the next indicative sub-topics.

 The proceedings of WI’19 are published online and through ACM Digital Library.

 The Demo Track allows researchers and practitioners to demonstrate new systems in a dedicated session.
 Demo submissions must be based on an implemented and tested system that pursues one or more innovative ideas in the interest areas of the conference.

 - Amelie Gyrard, Wright State University, Ohio, USA